 - Remove day-to-day dirt with a mild soap and water.
 Disinfect with Genie Plus products.
 Keep your massage table away from extreme temperatures.

 - Keep your table out of extreme hot and cold temperatures.
-Believe it or not, the temperature can damage your table’s upholstery.
-It is not good to expose the massage table fabric to temperatures below 32°F/0°C or above 95°F/35°C.
+Believe it or not, extreme temperatures can damage your table’s upholstery.
+It is not good to expose the massage table fabric to temperatures below 32°F (0°C) or above 95°F (35°C).

 - Try not to store your table in your car.
-This is one of the most common causes of exposure to extremely cold temperatures.
+This is one of the most common causes of exposure to extreme temperatures.